Skip to content

 Metadata summary

-LLM evaluations drive which models get deployed, which safety standards get adopted, and which research conclusions get published.
+LLM evaluations drive which models get deployed, what safety standards get adopted, which research conclusions get published, and how projections of AI's labor-market impact get made.

 Based on abstract + metadata only.
 Check the source paper before making high-confidence protocol decisions.